 Understanding TAL Education's Unusual Options Activity

-Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $6.95.
+TAL Education (NYSE:TAL) shares experienced unusual options activity on Thursday.
+The stock price moved down to $5.92 following the option alert.

 - Sentiment: BULLISH